Meron and Rabbi Shimon bar Yochai (Rashbi)

 What’s the big deal about Rabbi Shimon bar Yochai (Rashbi)?

-Everyone enjoys supernatural stories, especially when they have a happy ending.
+Everyone enjoys stories about the supernatural, especially when they have a happy ending.
 A number of such stories are told about Rabbi Shimon bar Yochai in the Talmud and midrashim.
-In fact, the same story can be found in different sources with different super-natural happenings.
-But no matter.
-The very fact that such tales exist tells us that Rashbi was a particularly pious individual, was completely immersed in Torah, and that he existed on a higher spiritual plane than most regular human beings.
+In fact, almost the same stories can be found in different sources with different supernatural happenings.
+No matter.
+The very fact that these tales exist tells us that Rashbi was a particularly pious individual, was completely immersed in Torah, and that he existed on a higher spiritual plane than most other human beings.

-Rashbi was one of the select students of Rabbi Akiva and he studied with him for 13 years in Bnei Brak.
+Rashbi was one of the select students of Rabbi Akiva, and he studied with him for 13 years in Bnei Brak.
 He and a fellow student Rabbi Meir were the only ones who received ordination from their teacher.
-During the Bar Kochba Revolt he left Israel for Sidon, but returned to Palestine as it was then called after this.
-During the Hadrianic persecutions subsequent to the revolt, the few remaining rabbis in the country maintained a small almost underground Sanhedrin to provide religious guidance to the people and keep the rabbinic ordination program functioning.
-Many of the rabbinic discussions from this time and somewhat later were incorporated into the Mishna, and Rashbi is the fourth most frequently quoted sage.
-He transmitted the traditions of his teacher Rabbi Akiva, and also added his own ideas.
+During the Bar Kochba Revolt, he left Israel for Sidon, but returned to Palestine, as it was then called, after this.
+During the Hadrianic persecutions following the revolt, the few remaining rabbis in the country maintained a small, almost underground, Sanhedrin to provide religious guidance to the people and to keep the rabbinic ordination program functioning.
+Many of the rabbinic discussions from this time and somewhat later were incorporated into the Mishna, and Rashbi is the fourth most frequently quoted sage in this book.
+He transmitted the traditions of his teacher Rabbi Akiva and also voiced his own ideas.

-At some stage he ran afoul of the Roman authorities who placed a death sentence on him, and he was forced to go into hiding.
-The reason recorded in the Talmud is because of disparaging remarks he made about Rome, but it would not be surprising if his offense was more consequential than this.
-He and his son, Rabbi Eleazar ben Shimon, hid initially in a study hall and received food and clothing from Rashbi's wife.
+At some stage he ran afoul of the Roman authorities who placed a death sentence on him and he was forced to go into hiding.
+The reason recorded in the Talmud is because of disparaging remarks he made about Rome.
+He and his son Rabbi Eleazar ben Shimon hid initially in a study hall and received food and clothing from Rashbi's wife.
 However, they realized that this was too risky for her and they went into hiding in a cave close to Meron.
-One tradition is that their hiding place was in Peki’in, although there is no textual support for this.
+One tradition is that their hiding place was in Peki’in, and this cave can be viewed (see page XXX) although there is no textual support for this.

-There is a tradition that the Zohar was composed by Rashbi.
+There is a Jewish tradition that the Zohar was composed by Rashbi.
 The Zohar is a commentary on the Torah and is the foundational text of Jewish mysticism.
-This 1,000-page text was discovered in Spain in the 13th century when Moses de Leon claimed to have found a manuscript called midrash de-Rabbi Shimon ben Yochai.
-However, modern literary analysis suggests that it was composed in the medieval period, since its Aramaic is in a different style than that spoken at the time of Rashbi (Gershom Scholem).
-If one accepts this (and practitioners of kabbala most definitely do not), the Zohar could have been composed by Moses de Leon himself or his contemporaries.
+This 1,000-page text was discovered in Spain in the 13th century, when Moses de Leon claimed to have found a manuscript called Midrash de-Rabbi Shimon ben Yochai.
+However, a modern literary analysis by Gershom Scholem suggests that it was composed in the medieval period, in that its Aramaic is in a different style than that spoken at the time of Rashbi.
+De Leon’s wife also admitted that her husband composed it.
+However, kabbalists would strongly disagree with such speculation.

-Because of the blossoming of the study and practice of kabbala in 16th century Safed, the tomb of Rashbi became a place of pilgrimage, especially on the anniversary of his death (yahrzeit) on Lag Be’omer.
+Because of the blossoming of the study and practice of kabbalah in 16th century Safed, the tomb of Rashbi became a place of pilgrimage, particularly on the anniversary of his death (yahrzeit) on Lag Be’omer.

-On a firmer basis, there are important halachic works attributed to Rashbi, namely the Sifre, which consists of halachic midrashim to Numbers and Deuteronomy, and the Mekhilta de-Rabbi Shimon on Exodus.
-The Sifre is one of a number of important texts based on the traditions of Rabbi Akiva that were published by his students.
-Numerous aggadic statements he made are also recorded in the Talmud that emphasize in particular the primacy of Torah study.
-A strong mystic trend is apparent in his sayings, which is another reason his name became associated with kabbala.
+On a firmer basis, there are important halachic works attributed to Rashbi, namely the Sifre, which consists of halachic midrashim to the biblical books of Numbers and Deuteronomy, and the Mekhilta de-Rabbi Shimon on the book of Exodus.
+The Sifre is one of a number of important commentaries that were based on the traditions of Rabbi Akiva and that were published by his students.
+Numerous aggadic statements made by Rashbi are recorded in the Talmud that emphasize in particular the primacy of Torah study.
+A strong mystic trend is also apparent in his sayings, which is another reason his name became associated with kabbalah.

 An important halachic activity he performed was the purification of the city of Tiberias.
-This city was built by Herod Antipas, but Jews were reluctant to settle in it because it was built on tombs.
-Rashbi identified these tombs by growing lupins on suspected locations.
+This city was built by Herod Antipas.
+However, Jews were reluctant to settle in it because it was built on top of Jewish tombs.
+Rashbi identified these by growing lupins on suspected locations.
 Where there were tombs, the lupins did not take root and this allowed him to remove the bodies and bury them elsewhere.
-Jews were now able to live in Tiberias and it would become the major center for Jewish life in the country.
+Jews were now able to live in Tiberias and it became the major center for Jewish life in the country in this period.

 NEARBY PLACES OF INTEREST: